 Ask your Arabic tutor about the culture of Arab-Muslim countries, their history, customs and other topical subjects.
 Immersion is important.
 By immersing yourself in all the aspects of the language, you will have a better understanding how it is built and how to best memorize the words.
 Read Arab newspapers or even the Quran, it'll teach you a lot about this Semitic language's construction.

 If Arabic is the mother tongue of your teacher, he or she will be well placed to answer all of your questions, not only about Arabic grammar and pronunciation, but also about Arabic civilization, language and culture What's more, your tutor will probably be able to help you with any questions you may have about Islam, the Quran or the Arab world in general.

 If you have not already done so, ask him to bring you revision exercises (Arabic GCSE) to each class to keep you up-to-date and to give you opportunities to practice in between classes.
 These could be exercises on Arabic vocabulary, the Arabic alphabet, Arabic verbs, or Arabic grammar in general.
 Working individually outside of your private Arabic lessons will help you progress at a faster rate and reinforce what you learn with your tutor.

-With a Superprof Arabic tutor, you could learn Arabic London or elsewhere in the country!
+With a Superprof Arabic tutor, you could take online Arabic course or elsewhere in the country!